HorstBaerbel/res2h/README.md

         <td>End - 04/08</td><td>uint32_t/uint64_t</td><td>Fletcher32/64 checksum of whole file up to this point</td>
     </tr>
 </table>
+Obviously with a 32bit archive you're limited to ~4GB for the whole binary file and ~4GB per data entry.
+Res2h will automagically create a 32bit archive to save space if data permits it, or a 64bit archive if needed.
+This is all transparently handled by res2hinterface, so you don't really need to care about it.

 ## Todo

 * Fix Clang-tidy action.
 * More cleanup.
 More modern C++14.
 * More unit tests.
+* Use nested exceptions.
+* Unicode support.
+* Save space on .c / .cpp files by outputting 32bit or even 64bit hex strings.
 * Re-use compile results of "Build" action in "Unit tests" and "Clang-tidy" action to save time.
 * Use [cxxopts](https://github.com/jarro2783/cxxopts) for argument parsing.
 * Add optional resource compression.